MrCharlesSG/DevOps-Notes/README.md

-Aquí tienes el archivo `README` para tu repositorio en inglés:

----

 # DevOps Notes

 This repository contains comprehensive notes and resources for preparing for the DevOps Kubernetes exams.
-The notes are divided into two main parts: **MidTerm 1** and **MidTerm 2**, each focusing on different topics and practical labs related to DevOps and Kubernetes.
+The notes are divided into two main parts: MidTerm 1 and MidTerm 2, each focusing on different topics and practical labs related to DevOps and Kubernetes.

+Additionally, there is a section dedicated to Docker Notes, which covers essential Docker concepts.
+These notes were presented to my colleagues as part of a study session and include fundamental topics like container creation, building Docker images, understanding Dockerfile instructions, and managing containers.

-## Overview
+Overview

-- **MidTerm 1** focuses on containerization basics, creating and managing containers, Dockerfile instructions, networking, and persistence, among other foundational topics.
+MidTerm 1 focuses on containerization basics, creating and managing containers, Dockerfile instructions, networking, and persistence, among other foundational topics.

-- **MidTerm 2** dives deeper into troubleshooting, scaling applications, deploying web applications, and managing storage and application configurations in Kubernetes.
+MidTerm 2 dives deeper into troubleshooting, scaling applications, deploying web applications, and managing storage and application configurations in Kubernetes.

-Additionally, there are some detailed notes on Docker usage and various practical labs for real-world application management using Kubernetes.
+Docker Notes covers core Docker concepts, providing practical insights for working with Docker containers and images.
+It also includes guidance for presenting these concepts effectively to peers in a study environment.

 ---